The most commonly cited danger of long-term alcohol abuse typically involves the high risks it poses to the liver.

 Here we take a look at what three of these studies found about alcoholism and its neurological effects.

-While the brain tends to shrink with increasing age, alcoholism has been shown to greatly increase the rate of brain shrinkage.
 A 2008 study in found that those who had at least 14 drinks a week on average had a 1.6-% reduction in brain volume compared to those who did not drink.
 (1)

 This can lead to a syndrome known as alcoholic brain atrophy, which can lead to antisocial behavior along with several detrimental effects on cognitive ability.
 (2)